samplchallenges/SAMPL7/README.md

 ### Changes not in a release
 - List final (rather than tentative) buffer conditions for GDCC case: Confirming 10 mM sodium phosphate, correcting pH from 11.5 to 11.7
 - Update submission deadlines
+- Fix input files for guest g11 in the Trimertrip challenge (added on 9/6/19) as they were missing coordinates.

 ## Challenge overview